We have powers to effectively investigate allegations of public sector corruption and police misconduct, including being able to:

 Involved in an investigation?

-Find out what you need to know, including welfare support available via IBAC should you need it.
+Find out what you need to know, including the welfare support that may be available.